CLI Commands

 Setup Commands

 Configure servers for deployment.
-Must be run on a Linux host or via setup remote.
+Must be run on a Linux host, or use setup user@host for remote servers.

 Interactive Setup